lasmithusa/pongo/README.md

-# eccentric-wheel-drive
+# pongo
-Collection of tools used in the design of a 2019 oscillating drive mechanism project meant for striking a bouncing ball.
+Collection of tools used in the design of a 2019 oscillating drive mechanism project meant for striking a bouncing ball (i.e. pongo).

 Included modules: